b-hayes/apache-server/README.md

 ```shell
 ./fix-permissions.sh
 ```
-This should set all the bitmask flags so that any new files created by either oyu or apache should be fully accessible by both of you.
+This should set all the bitmask flags so that any new files created by either you or apache should be fully accessible by both of you.

 ## Setting up vhosts.